AstrobioMike/AstrobioMike.github.io/unix/other_resources.md

 {% include _side_tab_unix.html %}

-# Here are some other great places to learn about bash!
+# Here are some other great places to learn about unix!

 Google is always a great place to start if we have a specific problem we are hitting.
 It's most often going to be something others have already ran into and discussed 🙂